 The coasts of Puget Sound contain a variety of landforms which can vary greatly in their composition and historical use.
 This makes it difficult to cover all of the problems landowners may encounter on their properties in one website.
 Nevertheless, this site will introduce some general planting techniques that may be used alone or in combination with other revegetation programs and existing natural areas to protect coastal slopes.

 Once you have generally characterized the existing conditions and uses of your slope, the next practical step is to determine which slope planting techniques may provide solutions to your identified problems.
-Use Table 1 as general guide to the appropriate slope protection measures for your site.
+Use Table 1 (General Applicability of Slope Protection Plant Techniques) as general guide to the appropriate slope protection measures for your site.
 The sections on the role of vegetation in slope stabilization and erosion control and vegetative planting techniques should be reviewed to determine the specific goals and limitations of each technique.

 Figure 1.
 Typical Puget Sound Coastal Slope Profiles.